splunk/splunk-operator/docs/Examples.md

 Similar to indexer clusters, you can easily scale search head clusters by just patching the `replicas` parameter.

 The passwords for the instance are generated automatically.
-To review the passwords, please refer to the [Reading global kubernetes secret object](#reading-global-kubernetes-secret-object) instructions
+To review the passwords, refer to the [Reading global kubernetes secret object](#reading-global-kubernetes-secret-object) instructions

 ### Cluster Services